-and another assuming higher demand for timber (+10%).
+Several projects have studied the development of the forest resources in Sweden under different scenarios.
+The latest national forest resource assessment16 included four scenarios representing different assumptions regarding the demand for timber and the level of implementing strategies for protecting forest land.
+The reference (business as usual) scenario represents the development of the forests on productive forest land under current forest management practices assuming highest sustainable harvests.
+One scenario studied the development with a lower demand for timber (-10%) and another assuming higher demand for timber (+10%).
 The last scenario included an expansion of the set-aside areas for nature conservation by 100%, the rest of the forests were managed as in the reference scenario.
-Another recent study used these scenarios to study the total climate benefit of forests and forest products under different forest strategies including also a scenario where measures to increase the production was implemented including increase of the use of fertilizers, more efficient thinning operations etc. The scenario uses the same principles for harvest as in the reference scenario.
-Finally, the harvest level used as reference scenario in the reporting of scenarios to the EU is presented.
+Another recent study used these scenarios to study the total climate benefit of forests and forest products under different forest strategies17 including also a scenario where measures to increase the production was implemented including increase of the use of fertilizers, more efficient thinning operations etc. The scenario uses the same principles for harvest as in the reference scenario.
+Finally, the harvest level used as reference scenario in the reporting of scenarios to the EU is presented18.
 The development of the harvest level is assumed to develop from lower than the current levels to meet the gradually increase in demand of timber from society.